CHARTER OF THE SONOMA COUNTY FOOD SYSTEM ALLIANCE

 - Guests are welcome as observers (the SCFSA welcomes feedback after the meeting)

-- Guests are welcome as invited speakers or to share/participate and provide expertise on relevant topics.
+- Guests are also welcome as invited speakers or to share/participate and provide expertise on relevant topics.

 - Prior notice is given to facilitator.